New Years Resolutions

 Dangerous drugs, along with hazardous products, are legally covered by personal injury law.
 Product law (which covers drugs) is especially strict in holding manufacturers and retailers accountable for any negative effects experienced due to use of their products.
 “Strict liability” means that neither intention nor neglect need be proven: the simple fact that injury occurred due to product use is enough to support liability.

-If you or a loved one has suffered an injury, illness or death after exposure to a dangerous pharmaceutical, call VanDerGinst Law at 1-866-843-7367 or click here for a FREE online case evaluation.
+If you or a loved one has suffered an injury, illness or death after exposure to a dangerous pharmaceutical, call VanDerGinst Law at 1-866-843-7367.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.